-- Subject to the Controller's certification of available funds and procedures to be established by DHR, appointments may be made by an Appointing Officer at any step in the compensation schedule under the following conditions: - 210. a.
-A former permanent City employee, following resignation with service satisfactory, is being reappointed to a permanent position in the employee's former classification. - 211. b.
-Loss of compensation would result if appointee accepts position at the normal step.

-212. c.
-A severe, easily demonstrated and documented recruiting and retention problem exists, such that all City appointments in the particular class should be above the normal step.
-213. d.
+- Subject to the Controller's certification of available funds and procedures to be established by DHR, appointments may be made by an Appointing Officer at any step in the compensation schedule under the following conditions: - 228. a.
+A former permanent City employee, following resignation with service satisfactory, is being reappointed to a permanent position in the employee's former classification. - b.
+Loss of compensation would result if appointee accepts position at the normal step. - 230. c.
+A severe, easily demonstrated and documented recruiting and retention problem exists, such that all City appointments in the particular class should be above the normal step. - d.
 The appointee possesses special experience, qualifications and/or skills which, in the Appointing Officer's opinion, warrants appointment above the entrance rate.

-214. For classes 6331 Building Inspector, 6333 Senior Building Inspector, e. and 6334 Chief Building Inspector, when the Controller certifies that funds are available.
-To be considered, request for adjustment under the provisions of this Section must be received in the offices of the Department of Human Resources not later than the end of the fiscal year in which the appointment is made.
-215. f.
-For classes 6331 Building Inspector, 6333 Senior Building Inspector, and 6334 Chief Building Inspector, when the Human Resource Director (HRD) approves appointments of all new hires in a classification at a step above the entrance rate, the HRD may advance to that step incumbents in the same classification who are below that step.
-2. PROMOTIVE APPOINTMENT IN A HIGHER CLASS 216.
-An employee following completion of six months continuous service who is appointed to a position in a higher classification, either permanent or temporary, deemed to be promotive by the Department of Human Resources shall have the employee's salary adjusted to that step in the promotive class as follows: 217.
-If the employee's salary in the present classification is equal to or above a. the entrance step of the promotive class, the employee's salary in the promotive class shall be adjusted to two steps in the compensation schedule over the salary received in the lower class but not above the maximum of the salary range of the promotive classification.
-218. b.
-If the employee's salary in the present classification is less than the entrance step of the salary range of the promotive classification, the employee shall receive a salary step in the promotive class which is closest to an adjustment of 7.5% above the salary received in the class from which promoted.
+2. PROMOTIVE APPOINTMENT IN A HIGHER CLASS

+- An employee following completion of six months continuous service who is appointed to a position in a higher classification, either permanent or temporary, deemed to be promotive by the Department of Human Resources shall have the employee's salary adjusted to that step in the promotive class as follows: - a.
+If the employee is receiving a salary in the employee's present classification equal to or above the entrance step of the promotive class, the employee's salary in the promotive class shall be adjusted to two steps in the compensation schedule over the salary received in the lower class but not above the maximum of the salary range of the promotive classification.

+b.
+If the employee is receiving a salary in the employee's present classification which is less than the entrance step of the salary range of the promotive classification, the employee shall receive a salary step in the promotive class which is closest to an adjustment of 7.5% above the salary received in the class from which promoted.
 The proper step shall be determined by the bi-weekly compensation schedule and shall not be above the maximum of the salary range of the promotive class.

-219. For purpose of this Section, appointment to a position with a higher c. salary schedule shall be deemed promotive.
+c.
+For purpose of this Section, appointment to a position with a higher salary schedule shall be deemed promotive.

+d.
 If the appointment is to a craft apprentice class, the employee shall be placed at the salary step in the apprentice class pursuant to this section.
 However, advancement to the next salary step in the apprentice class shall not occur until the employee has served satisfactory time sufficient in the apprenticeship program to warrant such advancement.